OlivierLD/raspberry-coffee/Project-Trunk/WebcamTemplate/README.md

 When the server starts, no snap-thread (the one taking snapshots) is running.
 It needs to be explicitly started.

-Here are some available REST end-points, reachable from any REST client (`curl`, PostMan, etc):
+Here are some available REST end-points, reachable from any REST client (`curl`, PostMan, an XMLHttpRequest in you browser, etc):
 - Get current config and status
 ```
 $ curl -X GET http://192.168.42.15:1234/snap/snap-status | jq